lbod/delitetutorial/tutorials/beginner.md

 ###CSS

-If we look at the `./CustomeElement.js` custom element module, we see there's a property defined named `baseClass` i.e. `baseClass: "custom-element"`.
+If we look at the `./TitleWidget.js` custom element module, we see there's a property defined named `baseClass` i.e. `baseClass: "title-widget"`.
 This adds a class name to the root node of our custom element (which you can see in the DOM using your debugger tools).
-Also notice we include in the `define` the `requirejs-dplugins/css!` plugin to load our css i.e. `"requirejs-dplugins/css!./CustomElement/css/CustomElement.css"`.
+Also notice we include in the `define` the `requirejs-dplugins/css!` plugin to load our css i.e. `"requirejs-dplugins/css!./TitleWidget/css/TitleWidget.css"`.
 This plugin is obviously used to load CSS for our custom element.
 There's nothing much to say here apart from this is how you individually style your components and **[TODO] also at build time i.e. compiling `less` files, you won't load these files individually**.